-Georgia Tech-Led Project Pioneers Extreme-Environment Electronics for NASA By Dr. John D. Cressler five-year project led by the Georgia Institute of Technology has developed a novel approach to space electronics that could change how space vehicles and instruments are designed.
+A five-year project led by the Georgia Institute of Technology has developed a novel approach to space electronics that could change how space vehicles and instruments are designed.
 The new capabilities are based on silicongermanium (SiGe) technology, which can produce electronics that are highly resistant to both wide temperature variations and space radiation.